austinkmassey/crisp/BACKLOG.md

 **When** I run `crisp index`
 **Then** entries in the index that point to unchanged artifacts persist in the next version of the index file, and only entries for updated artifacts are changed

+### Rendering Indexes in Markdown
+- see a short summary of all artifacts in index files
+- see a link to the index so that I can review or navigate to them easily

+> [!Question] What would be useful information for an overview of each artifact?

+> [!Question] What information should be included for each artifact type?